An Investigation into the Distribution of Ratios of Particle Solver-based Likelihoods: Introduction

-resulting from the use of Monte Carlo simulation.
-Here, $\delta \in \mathbb{R}^N$ follows a normal distribution with mean $\mu: \mathbb{R} \mapsto \mathbb{R}^N$ and covariance matrix $\Sigma = \Sigma^\transp: \mathbb{R} \mapsto \mathbb{R}^{N \times N}_{\succ 0}$, parameterized by the parameter $D$.
-We motivate the assumed distribution in Section~\ref{sec:mcfordiffusion}.
 As $\hat{G}[\cdot]$ is not easily invertible, solving the inverse problem \eqref{eq:inverseProblem} requires multiple evaluations of \eqref{eq:diff_eq}--\eqref{eq:diff_eq_boundary}~\cite{Tarantola2005}.
 This fact, combined with the high computational cost of Monte Carlo simulation means a cost-accuracy trade-off must be made in the value of $P$.
 This trade-off is further exacerbated when multiple evaluations of the model are needed, such as when solving problems of the form \eqref{eq:inverseProblem}.
 One must then take into account both the stochastic nature of the approximation error, as well as the generally high simulation cost incurred.

-Due to this computational cost, most efforts to solve inverse problems using Monte Carlo simulation have relied on neglecting the observation error $\eta$, to solve the inverse problem as an optimization problem, minimizing the residual $G[D]-y$ under a suitable norm.
+Due to this computational cost, most efforts to solve inverse problems using Monte Carlo simulation have relied on neglecting the observation error $\eta$, to solve the inverse problem as an optimization problem, minimizing the residual $G[D]-\rho$ under a suitable norm.
 The main challenge in the setting given by \eqref{eq:randomForwardMap}, where the forward model contains a solver with stochastic errors, is computing gradients.
 Various approaches have been applied to tackle this challenge, notably adjoint methods, see e.g.~\cite{Dekeyser2018, Loevbak2024, Li2023c, Caflisch2021, Caflisch2024}, and algorithmic differentiation, see e.g.~\cite{Horsten2024a, Yilmazer2024, Zhang2020a}.
 However, in this work, we consider a Bayesian approach, where we approximate a posterior distribution of $D$ conditioned on the observation $\rho$.
 The Bayesian posterior is viewed as the solution to the inverse problem as it encodes all of the available information about the unknown $D$ given the data $\rho$.

 Using Bayes' rule, we find that the probability density function (PDF) of the posterior for $D$ and a given $\rho$ is